OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 content_type: concept
 ---

-There are four main steps for bringing a Stylus program to life: <b>coding, activation, execution, and proving.</b>
+There are four main steps for bringing a Stylus program to life: **coding, activation, execution, and proving**.

 ## Coding